 There are hauling guidelines, based on animal weights and trailer size.
 To give you an idea, let's look at a stock trailer with a compartment weight of 8,000 pounds.
 If you are hauling cows that weigh 1,200 pounds each, you could put six head in that trailer.
 This doesn't include their calves, just the cows.
 Logically, the bigger the trailer, and the higher the compartment weight, the more animals you could carry.
 I recommend erring to the side of under-loading, especially when conditions are hot.
 Never exceed the Gross Vehicle Weight rating for your truck and stock trailer.

-Of course, all of this means you need to know weights on the cattle you're intending to haul.
-We'll talk about the importance of a good set of on-farm scales in another column.
+Of course, all of this means you need to know the weights on the cattle you're intending to haul.

 Please contact your veterinarian with questions pertaining to the health of your herd or other animals.
 Every operation is unique, and the information in this column does not pertain to all situations.
 This is not intended as medical advice but is purely for informational purposes.